-Because your mind is so accustomed to noise and information, it can feel jarring to simply stop.
+Because your mind is so accustomed to busyness, it can feel jarring to simply stop.
 Your mind thinks, “Why am I doing nothing?
 I’m missing out on something!
 Give me stuff to think about!”
 And so, your mind becomes angry because it is not being stimulated.

 So, if you’re feeling angry when meditating, just remind yourself that it’s because you’re not used to doing nothing.
 Remind yourself that within a few weeks you will feel fine just sitting and breathing.

 2: Are you experiencing unwanted thoughts and emotions?

 Many people ignore their thoughts and feelings.
 They busy themselves with noise, with TV and social media, as a way to distract themselves from acknowledging unwanted thoughts and emotions.

 Ignoring your thoughts and feelings, however, is not healthy.
 In fact, it can lead to a mental breakdown.
 Too many people ignore their feelings until they blow up in their faces.

 Indeed, it’s not unusual in meditation for people to suddenly realize that they have spent years feeling bad about something (like their job or relationship) but have been ignoring it.

 It is better to meditate and feel angry because you realise you’re unhappy about something than it is to ignore your feelings until they blow up in your face.

-Meditation gives you an opportunity to deal with painful thoughts and feelings.
+Meditation gives you an opportunity to deal with painful thoughts and feelings in a healthy way.
 And that’s good.